 - Discuss your repellent options with your child's doctor before creating a bug strategy.

 Odor and Feel

-Chief complaints about repellents often concern the smell and feel.
-Many people aren't fans of the way DEET feels or smells.
-It has a strange after-feel that is challenging to put into words, being dry and strangely sticky, unlike anything else.
-Picaridin is less likely to create a strange after-feel, and more testers prefer the odor-free experience of dry picaridin over scented DEET.
-The more natural products have what some consider to be "better smells."
-However, they still aren't pleasant (in our opinion), and many testers find they attract bugs as opposed to keeping them at bay and others indicate they can burn any small wound or papercut on the skin.
+Most complaints about repellents typically involve the smell and feel.
+Many people dislike the way DEET feels and smells.
+It has a strange after-feel that is challenging to describe, being dry and strangely sticky at the same time.
+Picaridin has less of a strange after-feel (though it can feel drying), and more testers prefer the odor-free experience of dry picaridin over a scented DEET product.
+Also, the more natural products have what some consider to be "better smells."
+However, they aren't the best (in our opinion), and many testers found they attract bugs, and others indicate they can burn with contact on small wounds or papercuts.

-Overall, we think it is critical to select the most effective and appropriate product for your plans and worry less about how a product smells or feels.
-However, we also know people will more consistently use a product they enjoy, and a repellant can't protect you if you don't use it as directed.
-We also know you might avoid using a repellant or reapplying if you find it offensive or it gives you a headache.
-Our favorites for smell and feel are the Sawyer Insect Repellent, which has an odor that disappears once it dries, and the OFF!
-Family Care that is lightly-scented that most testers liked or at least found not offensive, and it didn't linger.
+Overall, we believe you should select the most effective and appropriate product for your plans and worry less about odor or how it feels on your skin.
+However, we know people are more likely to use a product consistently and according to directions if it meets all of their needs, including smell and feel.
+A repellant can't provide proper protection if you aren't using it as directed.
+We also suspect that some users will avoid using a repellant or reapplying if it is offensive to the senses or causes a headache.
+Our favorites for smell and feel are the Sawyer Insect Repellent, which has an odor that disappears after drying, and the OFF!
+Family Care that is lightly-scented with an odor most testers liked or found not offensive.

-Finding an effective and safe insect repellent for kids can feel like an exhaustive adventure hunting for an elusive rare bird.
-To help any confused parent in determining the right insect repellent for each family member and outing, we've created a lineup of impressive competitors and provided insider details about how well each product works, information about their safety, and which options are the best for each situation.
+Finding an effective and safe insect repellent for your children can feel like an exhaustive adventure.
+To help confused parents determine the right insect repellent type or chemical for each family member and outing, we've gathered an impressive collection of competitors and provided informational details about product efficacy, safety, and which selections are right for each situation and person.

 — Wendy Schmitz